nestauk/iss_forecasting/README.md

 #  :chart_with_upwards_trend: Anticipating trends in impact investing

-**_Exploring predictive analytics and causal inference methods_**
+**_Exploring supervised machine learning and causal inference methods to analyse startup success_**

 ## :wave: Welcome!

 This was an exploratory project led by Nesta's [Discovery Hub](https://www.nesta.org.uk/project/discovery-hub/), to trial methods for anticipating future trends in venture capital investment into startups.

-We are especially interested in startups working on solutions relevant to Nesta’s missions, for example, green tech, food tech and early years education.
+The Discovery Hub scans for emerging trends, promising technologies and interventions.
+We are particularly interested in trends around startups working on solutions relevant to Nesta’s missions, for example, green tech, food tech and early years education.

 ### :books: Read the blogs
 We have described the results of this exploration in the following Medium articles: